Home > Midland-Odessa 18 Wheeler Truck Accident Lawyers

 It’s not uncommon for accident victims to receive calls from the trucking company’s “claims adjuster” after the crash, hoping to convince you to take a settlement offer before you realize the full extent of your injuries and real value of your case.
 No matter what they say, remember that their only goal is to save money by paying you and your family substantially less than your case is worth.

 An Experienced Truck Accident Lawyer Makes the Difference between a $75,000 and a $7,500,000 Recovery

 What many people don’t realize, however, is that truck and 18-wheeler accidents are nothing like ordinary car accidents.

 Not only are the trucking companies able to spend substantial amounts of money hiring teams of lawyers to defend them, but the lawsuits are also much more complex.
 The slightest mistake by the injured party or their lawyers can have significant consequences that can lead to the lawsuit being dismissed without any recovery or, if the case proceeds, greatly reduce the amount of damages the injured party is able to recover.

 Undefeated Midland Truck Accident Attorneys with Billions Won for Truck and 18 Wheeler Accident Victims: Call 1-888-603-3636 or Click Here for a Free Consultation

-In addition to being Undefeated, our Texas 18 Wheeler Accident Lawyers have recovered Billions of Dollars and the #1 largest truck accident verdicts and settlements in history on behalf of oilfield, truck accident, and wrongful death victims across West Texas and the United States.
+In addition to being Undefeated, our Texas Truck and 18 Wheeler Accident Lawyers have Won Billions of Dollars and the #1 largest truck accident verdicts and settlements in history on behalf of oilfield, truck accident, and wrongful death victims across West Texas and the United States.